Free South Dakota State Records (Divorce, Arrest, Criminal)

 Source: Minnehaha County Sheriff’s Office13

 Individuals can look for someone in a South Dakota jail by using court websites.
 After finding a list of counties in South Dakota, individuals can choose the respective county where a person may have been arrested and use their resources to contact the sheriff’s website or view a list of current inmates.
-For example, Clay County provides access to an inmate list in their jail.

 Lastly, individuals can also use VINELink to find someone in a South Dakota Jail.

-Citizens can find mugshots in South Dakota by utilizing local sheriff’s office websites to see recently arrested individuals, contact the sheriff to ask about recent arrests, or view mugshots.
-For example, Pennington County Sheriff’s Office provides information from the local sheriff’s office, such as ‘Inmate Mugshots’.
+Citizens can find mugshots in South Dakota by utilizing local sheriff’s office websites to see recently arrested individuals, contact the sheriff to ask about recent arrests or view mugshots.

-Find Prisoners – South Dakota
+Find Prisoners: South Dakota

 Individuals can find prisoners by using federal and state resources.